meshtastic/firmware/docs/software/mesh-alg.md

 dsr tasks

+- oops I might have broken message reception
-- Don't use broadcasts for the network pings (close open github issue)
+- DONE Don't use broadcasts for the network pings (close open github issue)
-- add ignoreSenders to radioconfig to allow testing different mesh topologies by refusing to see certain senders
+- DONE add ignoreSenders to radioconfig to allow testing different mesh topologies by refusing to see certain senders
 - test multihop delivery with the python framework

 optimizations / low priority: